 I learned how to care for grieving parents from the family, friends, co-workers, and even strangers who reached out to us in amazing ways after our babies died.
 All the ideas below came from them, and it is an honor and gift to share them with you.

-Here’s what you can give to a loved one after their baby has died: something they want, something they need, something to keep, or something to read.
+What you can give to parents after their baby has died?
+Something they want, something they need, something to keep, or something to read.

 Something They Want